LingDong-/fast-many-face-detection-with-cpp-or-openframeworks-on-mac-using-neural-networks/README.md

  vector<a_det> detections = detector.detect(frame, 0.5);
 ```

-If you have a lot of small faces in the frame, like a mass survailance situation, you might want a lower threshold to detect more faces.
-If there's only a small number of large faces in the frame, then a higher theshold works better.
+If you have a lot of small faces in the frame, like a mass surveillance situation, you might want a lower threshold to detect more faces.
+If there's only a small number of large faces in the frame, then a higher threshold works better.

 ## OpenFrameworks + makefile